isomerpages/iras-onestoppayroll/_about/FAQs.md

 <ol data-tight="true" class="tight">
 <li>
 <p><strong>What are the key objectives of the One-Stop Payroll initiative? </strong>
-<br>The main goals of the One-Stop Payroll initiative are to make payroll-related
+<br>The main goals of the One-Stop Payroll initiative are to make payroll
-regulatory requirements easier and more consistent for businesses using payroll software, thereby reducing administrative overheads.
-By integrating these payroll-related regulatory requirements seamlessly into a single, convenient “one-stop” platform within the payroll software’s existing systems, the initiative aims to boost operational efficiency and help businesses and employers manage payroll more effectively.</p>
+and employment-related regulatory requirements easier and more consistent for businesses using payroll software, thereby reducing administrative overheads.
+By integrating these payroll and employment-related regulatory requirements seamlessly into a single, convenient “one-stop” platform within the payroll software’s existing systems, the initiative aims to boost operational efficiency and help businesses and employers manage payroll more effectively.</p>
 <p>
 <br>
 </p>